galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >
 > 1. **Compute** {% icon tool %} with
 >    - "Add expression" to `bool(c7<0.05)`
->    - "as a new column to" to DESeq summary file
+>    - "as a new column to" to DESeq2 results file
 >
 > 2. **Cut** {% icon tool %} with
 >    - "Cut columns" to `c1,c8`